adoniramj/basics_of_data_analytics/README.md

-# Basics of data analytics with python and R.
+# Basics of data analytics with Python and R.